 In this section we will provide an overview of the functions performed by each of the CDNI interfaces and discuss how they fit into the overall solution.
-We also examine some of the design tradeoffs.
+We also examine some of the design tradeoffs, and explore several cross-interface concerns.
 We begin with an examination of one such tradeoff that affects all the interfaces - the use of in-band or out-of-band communication.